vuw-research-computing/raapoi-docs/docs/external/cloud_providers.md

 ### GLOBUS

+__NOTE:__ Presently, users can share/transfer data to and from locations including cluster, research storage, and personal devices.
+Options for enabling data sharing externally are being explored.

 First time users should be able to sign up on GLOBUS website using their university credentials by following this link: [https://app.globus.org/](https://app.globus.org/).

 ![GLOBUS_Login_Page](../img/GLOBUS_Login_Page.png)